henX117/chatbot/README.txt

 - JOKE_API_KEY: Your joke API key (from official-joke-api.appspot.com)

 Usage:
-To start the chatbot, run the `#Hal.py` file.
+To start the chatbot for the first time, run the "setup.py file.
+It will install the required libraries.
+Then, run the `Hal.py` file.
 You will be prompted to enter your name.
 After providing your name, you can interact with the chatbot by typing your messages or commands.

 The chatbot supports various commands and intents.
 You can type "help" or "I need help" to see a list of available commands.